 Lens power is always positive

-Now that you are aware of focal length of convex lens formula, you should assess the combination of thin lenses in contact.
-If two such lenses are in contact, the formula to determine the combined focal length is,
+Now that you are aware of the Focal Length of the Convex Lens formula, you should assess the combination of thin Lenses in contact.
+If two such Lenses are in contact, the formula to determine the combined Focal Length is,

 1/f = 1/f1 + 1/f2